 |Egg Yolks||1 large (17g)||37 IU|

 As you can see from the chart above, relying solely on diet to achieve the recommended daily amount of vitamin D from diet alone is extremely difficult.
-That is why most fertility specialists recommend vitamin D supplements.
+That is why many fertility specialists recommend vitamin D supplements.

 Take a Vitamin D Supplement

 Vitamin D can be taken as its own individual supplement or in combination with other vitamins and nutrients in a fertility supplement.
-When it comes to finding the best fertility supplements, diversity is key.
-The ideal fertility supplement contains an extensive blend of ingredients that all work together to maximize fertility.

 Choosing A Vitamin D Supplement